mnicho03/RepData_PeerAssessment1/PA1_Template.md

 ## [1] 10765
 ```

-###Task 2: What is the average daily activity pattern?
+## What is the average daily activity pattern?

 1. Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
 2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?